“My daughter is supposed to go to Singapore for work next week,” a friend said to me in late January. “I told her she shouldn’t go. Right?”

 In one respect, these Chinese and American leaders’ responses differ: while China under-reacted, these governors over-reacted to the disease.
 But they exemplify the same problem: political, rather than public health priorities guiding governmental responses.

-Fifteen cases of coronavirus have now emerged in the US, and more will surely surface.
-Luckily, thus far, we have not had any deaths.
+Thirty-five cases of coronavirus have emerged in the US as of today, and more will surely surface.
+Luckily, thus far, none have died.
 Yet we will soon face challenges as citizens and a country.
 At least some political leaders and candidates will surely use these to help advance their own agenda.
 With Ebola, Trump harshly criticized President Obama for permitting Americans who had worked with patients in Africa to return to the U.S. Yet, such reentries proved completely safe.
 In our already-fraught election year, we must work to avoid both under- and over-responses.
 While the State Department has already sought to ban all travel to and from all of China, the CDC more prudently recommends that Americans avoid all non-essential travel, since travel bans can backfire, unnecessarily increasing fear and stigma that could lead people to lie about travel or potential exposures, and prompt countries to hide cases, for fear of being blockaded.
 Xenophobia could ensue.

 We should also learn from past mistakes by better preparing for future epidemics, developing vaccines.
 After the 2003 SARS epidemic, for instance, scientists found that bats harbored the virus along with other SARS-like coronaviruses that had also developed abilities to enter humans.
 Yet, nothing was done about these other viruses.
 No vaccines were sought or developed against them.
 It was only a matter of time before such other coronaviruses attacked humans.